 Data is the new media.
-I have written about this too.
+I have written about this, too.
 The traditional concept of media becomes more and more directly intertwined with data, with data storytelling, data journalism, and their likes, indirectly because search, targeted advertising, content filtering, and other predictive technologies increasingly influence what we will find presented as media content.

-Thus I think it makes sense to take Slow Media and ask about Slow Data, too.
+Therefore I think it makes sense to take Slow Media and ask about Slow Data, too.